EARnagram/lessons/css_positioning_box_model/README.md

 ![inline vs block](http://netdna.webdesignerdepot.com/uploads/2012/08/boxmodel-block-vs-inline.png)

 At the heart of positioning is the `display` property.
-There are four values that greatly effect our webpage.
+There are five values that greatly effect our webpage.

 1. An **inline** element renders without a line break above or below it, so that other content is right next to it.
 Inline elements can't be given a width, height, or margins.
 2. A **block** element renders with a line break above and below it, so they don't have anything next to them.
 By default, they take up the entire width of their parent element.
 Block elements can be given a height and a width.
 3. An **inline-block** element is placed as an inline element (on the same line as adjacent content), but it behaves like a block element.
 This makes the element a block box but will allow other elements to sit next to it on the same line.
 4. If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!
+5. **flex** is a new and interesting display option for CSS3.
+I'm planning to cover it in greater detail in a later lesson on responsive CSS, so I don't want to spend too much time on it now.
+However just to mention, it obviates the need for floats (see below in "Positioning") and removes the margins between things.
+It essentially makes your positioning more *flexible*, while simultaneously making your site less accodmodating (`display: flex;` will not work with browsers IE9 and older).

-#### Practice
+#### Practice Display

-~~In `<div id="inline-vs-block">`, notice what happens when you change width, height, margin, and padding for inline, block, and inline-block elements.~~
+In `<div id="inline-vs-block">`, notice what happens when you change width, height, margin, and padding for inline, block, and inline-block elements.
+Take 5 minutes to alter these in the Chrome Dev Tools.

 ## Positioning